flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

 - The cargo hold field now depicts either metric tons or thousands of pounds depending on the unit selected in the EFB Settings for aircraft configuration.
 - **Highly recommend** ensuring that you select the same weights (KGS or LBS) in the EFB and in simBrief's OFP/Airframe before importing to prevent any mismatch in values.

+When starting the aircraft from a **Cold and Dark** state please be aware of the following important information:

+!!! warning ""
+    - **INIT FUEL PRED** must be completed prior to departure.
+(This is detailed in our [beginner guide](../../pilots-corner/beginner-guide/preparing-mcdu.md#init-fuel-pred).
+    Please ensure that you complete this step when preparing the MCDU.)
+    - Failure to complete the `INIT FUEL PRED` page before starting an engine will display `INITIALIZE WEIGHT/CG` on the MCDU Scratchpad.
+    - When there is a GW mismatch of more than 7 tones between the values calculated aerodynamically and the value calculated using the inputted ZFW and fuel flow `CHECK
+    WEIGHT` will be displayed in amber on th MCDU Scratchpad.

 See [flyPadOS 2 - Stable Version](flypados2/settings.md#aircraft-configuration) or [flyPadOS 3 - Development Version](flypados3/settings.md#aircraft-options--pin-programs) settings
 page if you wish to change the weight unit used by the aircraft systems.